Ivermectin Injection (1 box and 1 vial)

 CiproCare™

-Doxycycline Hyclate Injection (box of 1 vial)
+Doxycycline Hyclate Injection (1 box and 1 vial)

 Doxycycline Hyclate Injection